Internet access: History

 The Internet developed from the ARPANET, which was funded by the US government to support projects within the government, at universities and research laboratories in the US, but grew over time to include most of the world's large universities and the research arms of many technology companies.
 Use by a wider audience only came in 1995 when restrictions on the use of the Internet to carry commercial traffic were lifted.

 In the early to mid-1980s, most Internet access was from personal computers and workstations directly connected to local area networks (LANs) or from dial-up connections using modems and analog telephone lines.
 LANs typically operated at 10 Mbit/s while modem data-rates grew from 1200 bit/s in the early 1980s to 56 kbit/s by the late 1990s.
 Initially, dial-up connections were made from terminals or computers running terminal-emulation software to terminal servers on LANs.
 These dial-up connections did not support end-to-end use of the Internet protocols and only provided terminal-to-host connections.
 The introduction of network access servers supporting the Serial Line Internet Protocol (SLIP) and later the point-to-point protocol (PPP) extended the Internet protocols and made the full range of Internet services available to dial-up users; although slower, due to the lower data rates available using dial-up.

 An important factor in the rapid rise of Internet access speed has been advances in MOSFET (MOS transistor) technology.
 The MOSFET invented at Bell Labs between 1955 and 1960 following Frosch and Derick discoveries, is the building block of the Internet telecommunications networks.
 The laser, originally demonstrated by Charles H. Townes and Arthur Leonard Schawlow in 1960, was adopted for MOS light-wave systems around 1980, which led to exponential growth of Internet bandwidth.
 Continuous MOSFET scaling has since led to online bandwidth doubling every 18 months (Edholm's law, which is related to Moore's law), with the bandwidths of telecommunications networks rising from bits per second to terabits per second.

 Broadband Internet access, often shortened to just broadband, is simply defined as "Internet access that is always on, and faster than the traditional dial-up access" and so covers a wide range of technologies.
 The core of these broadband Internet technologies are complementary MOS (CMOS) digital circuits, the speed capabilities of which were extended with innovative design techniques.
-Broadband connections are typically made using a computer's built in Ethernet networking capabilities, or by using a NIC expansion card.
+Broadband connections are typically made using a computer's built-in Ethernet networking capabilities, or by using a NIC expansion card.

-Most broadband services provide a continuous "always on" connection; there is no dial-in process required, and it does not interfere with voice use of phone lines.
+Most broadband services provide a continuous "always on" connection; there is no dial-in process required, and it does not interfere with the use of phone lines.
 Broadband provides improved access to Internet services such as: